mindbody/cra-template-mb-ui/README.md

 This project is setup to use @testing-library/react for behavioral driven tests giving you the most confidence when shipping your application.

-Setting up jest to transform SCSS and handle ES6 modules in our component library
+Setting up jest to transform SCSS and handle ES6 modules from our component library you will need to add this to your package.json

 ```
 "jest": {